SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: The SVCBench Benchmark

-\textbf{Event Counting.} The core of event counting is identifying and tracking actions or activities in videos.
-We divide them into point event counting (E1) and span event counting (E2) based on event temporal structure.
-Point events refer to instantaneous occurrences, while span events refer to activities with temporal extent.
-E1 focuses on instantaneous atomic actions that can be approximated as a point on the timeline: E1-Action queries the cumulative occurrence count of a certain atomic action, where such events typically have extremely short duration and can be viewed as discrete pulses on the timeline; E1-Transit queries the number of scene transitions, emphasizing the moment when the scene switches from one stable configuration to another, requiring the model to detect these transition moments while maintaining the cumulative count of transitions.
-E2 focuses on activities with clear start and end moments that occupy an interval on the timeline: E2-Periodic queries the number of complete action cycles with repetitive nature, requiring the model to identify the start and end boundaries of each cycle; E2-Episode queries the quantity of activity segments with semantic completeness, where the difficulty lies in boundary determination requiring high-level semantic understanding.
+\textit{Span events (E2).} E2 focuses on activities with clear start and end moments that occupy an interval on the timeline.
+E2-Periodic queries the number of complete, repetitive action cycles, which requires identifying the start and end boundaries of each cycle.
+E2-Episode queries the number of semantically complete activity segments, where the difficulty lies in boundary determination that depends on high-level semantic understanding.

-O1 categories test models' real-time tracking capability of the current count, with prediction trajectories that can rise or fall; O2 categories test cross-temporal identity deduplication capability, with prediction trajectories that should be monotonically non-decreasing.
-E1 categories test precise moment detection capability, while E2 categories further require complete tracking of event lifecycles.
+O1 categories test models' ability to track current counts in real time, with prediction trajectories that can rise or fall; O2 categories test cross-temporal identity deduplication capability, with prediction trajectories that should be monotonically non-decreasing.
+E1 categories test precise moment detection capability, while E2 categories further require tracking complete event lifecycles.
 By observing models' prediction trajectories at multiple query points along the timeline, we can diagnose specific weaknesses in state initialization, incremental updates, and cross-temporal queries.